 In a pot, heat oil over medium-low heat.

-Once the oil is hot, add cumin, whole spices, cashews and fry for a few seconds until aromatic and cashews starts to turn golden brown.
+Once the oil is hot, add cumin and whole spices and fry for a few seconds until aromatic and cashews start to turn golden brown.

-Now add tomatoes followed by mint leaves, freshly ground mint-fennel paste, turmeric, chilli powder, salt and cook for 2 minutes or until the raw aroma vanishes.
+Now add tomatoes followed by mint leaves, freshly ground mint paste, turmeric, chilli powder, salt and cook for 2 minutes or until the raw aroma vanishes.

 Add water, coconut milk and bring it to a boil.